 The complete dialling features included in the new release are:

 To add the new calling features to Microsoft Teams, a Phone System (i.e. Cloud PBX), as well as a Calling Plan (i.e. PSTN Calling), are required.
 Currently, these are available in the US, UK, Ireland, Germany, France, Spain, Belgium, the Netherlands and Puerto Rico.

 Important to note is also that Hybrid Voice and Federated Calling are not yet supported in Teams.
 Trying to receive calls in Teams while using Hybrid Voice may lead to service interruptions.
 Federated calls will be routed to Skype for Business until supported in Teams.

-If you have any questions regarding the new features and how to enable them for your users, you can contact our team here.
+If you have any questions regarding the new features and how to enable them for your users, contact our team here.

 If you’re a Skype for Business user looking for more information on the move to Microsoft Teams, you might find our webinar on Microsoft Teams Planning helpful.
 Take a look!